Solatrix/vk_graph_data_extractor/README.md

 ### Issues
 The algorithm does not support recursitivity which would enable for deeper community lookup.
 The scripts would benefit from a in-depth refactoring using Python 3.10 strong typing :)
 If you're encountering issues whilst using the library, feel free to open an issue.

+~Disclaimer~ : There are numerous security vulnerability in `requirements.txt` packages, using this library on an industrial platform is strongly discouraged